CrossFit workouts at home can still be intense and rewarding. This 30-minute WOD is for all. Anyone. Anywhere.

-Whether you've been to a CrossFit box (a.k.a. gym) or not, chances are you've had a taste of the workout's AMRAP (as many reps as possible) formula in your high-intensity classes.
+Whether you've a CrossFit beginner, a veteran, or have never set foot in a box (a.k.a. gym), chances are you've had a taste of the workout's AMRAP (as many reps as possible) formula in your high-intensity classes.
 There's good reason why many studios crib from CrossFit—its mix of functional moves and HIIT is truly body-changing.
 (Don't believe us?
 Just look at these seriously fit chicks of CrossFit.)
 "In any given CrossFit workout, you'll do gymnastics, weight lifting, and explosive exercises that will make you strong for life, and you'll do them either as heavy or as quickly as you can," says Jared Stein, the cofounder and head coach at WillyB CrossFit in New York City.
 Working out this way, you push your fitness level past any flatline and see the kinds of muscle definition that inspires an extra shot of confidence.

 If you've been too intimidated to try it, you should know that you don't have to belong to a box or work out with a spotter to do CrossFit.
 (Here are 12 other myths about CrossFit.)
+You can still get a taste of CrossFit training at home, even if you don't have an extensive collection of equipment.
 What makes a workout CrossFit is the programming.
 A traditional WOD (workout of the day) includes three elements: a warm-up, strength or skill work, and a metabolic conditioning (or metcon) portion.

 "Just as much thought goes into programming the warm-up as the metcon portion," Stein says.
 The strength or skill part of the workout is done slowly and is intended to help you to build strength and to practice something you may not be great at.
 Then the metcon involves functional exercises strung together at a nonstop pace to get you to work at your max.
 "Add those three components together, and your body learns how to move better, builds absolute strength and endurance, and improves explosiveness," Stein explains.
 Basically, it turns you into a fit machine—and that goes for any person of any age and any ability, Stein adds.

-Stein created a classic CrossFit-style workout you can do at home—all you need is a kettlebell (or a dumbbell).
+Looking for CrossFit moves to do at home?
+Stein created a classic, beginner-friendly CrossFit-style workout you can do at home—all you need is a kettlebell (or a dumbbell).
 The warm-up moves, like wide climbers, will work your core as they engage muscles such as your shoulder girdle to prep you to hoist weight in a safe way.
 The strength portion consists of a single supermove: a kettlebell snatch (moving the weight from the floor to overhead in a fluid motion) into a squat.
-“You’ll improve your balance and coordination as you build total-body power,” Stein says.
+"You'll improve your balance and coordination as you build total-body power," Stein says.
 (It's one of the most effective kettlebell exercises).

-You’ll finish with the metcon, which is 21 reps of three simple exercises (kettlebell swings, burpees, and goblet squats), then 15, then nine—with no built-in rest.
-“See how hard you can go until you finish,” Stein says.
-“It’s tailored so that right when you hit the point of total exhaustion, you’ll be at the finish line.”
-(If you need a breather at any point, take one breath and count to two-Mississippi, then pick back up.)
+You'll finish with the metcon, which is 21 reps of three simple exercises (kettlebell swings, burpees, and goblet squats), then 15, then nine—with no built-in rest.
+"See how hard you can go until you finish," Stein says.
+"It’s tailored so that right when you hit the point of total exhaustion, you'll be at the finish line."
+(If you need a breather while doing the CrossFit cardio at home, take one breath and count to two-Mississippi, then pick back up.)

 How it works: Start with the warm-up.
-You’ll do three rounds for quality, meaning that you’ll move slowly and with exceptional form.
+You'll do three rounds for quality, meaning that you'll move slowly and with exceptional form.
 Next, do the strength portion of the workout.
-Lastly, finish with the metabolic conditioning part, where you’ll do four rounds of the circuit as quickly as you can and without rest.
+The last segment of this CrossFit at-home workout for beginners is metabolic conditioning.
+You'll do four rounds of the circuit as quickly as you can and without rest.
 Stein recommends 12 pounds for beginners and 24 for more advanced exercisers.

 Total Time: up to 45 minutes